William Penn: Return to England

 In 1684, Penn returned to England to see his family and to try to resolve a territorial dispute with Lord Baltimore.

 Penn did not always pay attention to details and had not taken the fairly simple step of determining where the 40th degree of latitude (the southern boundary of his land under the charter) actually was.
 After he sent letters to several landowners in Maryland advising the recipients that they were probably in Pennsylvania and not to pay any more taxes to Lord Baltimore, trouble arose between the two proprietors.
 This led to an eighty-year legal dispute between the two families.

 Political conditions at home had stiffened since Penn left.
 To his dismay, he found Bridewell and Newgate prisons filled with Quakers.
 Internal political conflicts even threatened to undo the Pennsylvania charter.
 Penn withheld his political writings from publication as "The times are too rough for print."

 In 1685 King Charles died, and the Duke of York was crowned James II.
-The new king resolved the border dispute in Penn's favour.
+The new king resolved the border dispute in Penn's favor.
 But King James, a Catholic with a largely Protestant parliament, proved a poor ruler, stubborn and inflexible.
 Penn supported James' Declaration of Indulgence, which granted toleration to Quakers, and went on a "preaching tour through England to promote the King's Indulgence".
 His proposal at the London Yearly Meeting of the Society of Friends in June 1688 to establish an "advisory committee that might offer counsel to individual Quakers deciding whether to take up public office" under James II was rebuffed by George Fox, who argued that it was "not safe to conclude such things in a Yearly Meeting".
 Penn offered some assistance to James II's campaign to regulate the parliamentary constituencies by sending a letter to a friend in Huntingdon asking him to identify men who could be trusted to support the king's campaign for liberty of conscience.

 Penn faced serious problems in the colonies due to his sloppy business practices.
 Apparently, he could not be bothered with administrative details, and his business manager, fellow Quaker Philip Ford, embezzled substantial sums from Penn's estates.
-Ford capitalised on Penn's habit of signing papers without reading them.
+Ford capitalized on Penn's habit of signing papers without reading them.
 One such paper turned out to be a deed transferring ownership of Pennsylvania to Ford who then demanded a rent beyond Penn's ability to pay.